ameli/imate/docs/notes.rst

 - dynamic polymorphism to dispatch to linear operator derived classes.
 - Static template to support float, double, and long double data types.
 - Dynamic loading of CUDA libraries.
+- Random generator for Rademacher distribution is implemented.
+This is near a hundred times faster than C's ``rand()`` function.
+The implementation uses xoshiro_265_star_star algorithm to generate 64-bit integers, which feeds to 64 elements of array as +1 and -1 values.
+The initial seed uses split_mix random generator and itself is seeded by cpu time in microseconds.
+  The random array generator can generate is thread-safe and can generate independent sequences of random numbers on each thread.
+The random array generator can be used on 2^64 parallel threads, each generating a sequence of 2^128 long.
 - The basic algebra module seems to perform faster than OpenBlas.
 Not only that, for very large arrays, the dot product is more accurate than OpenBlas, since the reduction variable is cast to long double.